Uniformly dominant local rings and Orlov spectra of singularity categories: Introduction

 \begin{thm}[Ballard--Favero--Katzarkov \cite{BFK}] Let $(R,\m,k)$ be a complete equicharacteristic local hypersurface of dimension $d$ such that $k$ is algebraically closed and of characteristic $0$.
 Suppose that $R$ has an isolated singularity.
 Put $J=\jac R$ and $l=\ell\ell(R/J)$.
 Then, all the nonzero objects of the singularity category $\ds(R)$ have generation time at most $2(d+2)l-1$, i.e., the equality $\ds(R)=\langle X\rangle_{2(d+2)l}$ holds for all $0\ne X\in\ds(R)$. \end{thm}

-In fact, in their paper \cite{BFK}, Ballard, Favero and Katzarkov define the {\em Orlov spectrum} of a triangulated category as the set of finite generation times of objects, and the {\em ultimate dimension} to be the supremum of this set.
-Theorem \ref{43} especially says that $\ds(R)$ has finite Orlov spectrum and ultimate dimension at most $2(d+2)l-1$.
+To explain the terminology introduced by Ballard, Favero and Katzarkov \cite{BFK}, let $\T$ be a triangulated category.
+The {\em generation time} of an object $X$ of $\T$ is by definition the least integer $n$ such that every object of $\T$ can be built out of $X$ by taking finite direct sums, direct summands, shifts and at most $n$ extensions.
+The {\em Orlov spectrum} of $\T$ is defined as the set of finite generation times of objects of $\T$, and the {\em ultimate dimension} of $\T$ is defined to be the supremum of this set.
+The conclusion of Theorem \ref{43} especially says that the singularity category $\ds(R)$ has finite Orlov spectrum and ultimate dimension at most $2(d+2)l-1$.

 In this paper, we define a {\em uniformly dominant} local ring as a local ring $R$ such that there exists an integer $r$ such that in $\ds(R)$ the residue field of $R$ can be built out of each nonzero object by taking direct summands, shifts and at most $r$ mapping cones.
 We call the infimum of such integers $r$ the {\em dominant index} of $R$.
 When $R$ is a uniformly dominant local ring, $R$ is a dominant local ring in the sense of \cite{dlr}, whence $R$ is Tor-friendly and Ext-friendly in the sense of \cite{AINS}, in particular, the Auslander--Reiten conjecture holds for $R$, and moreover, the thick subcategories of $\ds(R)$ are completely classified under some assumptions; see \cite{dlr} for the details.